top of page

 6. I need to plan, warriors are prepared.
 The wild bird gets tamed by routine.
 He loves to act when I’m not prepared.

 The parents spoke to the teacher and the sky convinced her to listen and learn more.
-They gave her a different set of spectacles and ask her to put them on then she looks at the boy and many others dealing with wild birds of different kinds of feathers, inside them.
+They gave her a different set of spectacles and asked her to put them on when she looked at the boy and many others, dealing with wild birds of different kinds of feathers, inside them.

-The specs were bright and colorful and made of understanding.
-Like 3-D glasses enabling her to see the battle, they have inside of them.
+The spectacles were bright and colorful and made of understanding.
+Like 3-D glasses enabling her to see the battle they had inside them.
 Most of them were not even aware of their bird and she had to explain to them.
 The teacher made her classroom and routine a predictable and happy place.
-She learned about the many types of birds and that sometimes some kids have more than one to deal with.
-A big bird with small little chicks and even birds that can change color.
-She noticed that some kids have uncontrollable, black wild crows.
-Others, impulsive peacocks, fanning their tail feathers, spacing them out from other ordinary farm chickens.
-Pecking at anything that the eye sees, by gleefully seeking out and devouring all manner of destruction from insects and crumbs.
-She also started to notice the girl in her class, flying off with her flock of birds to a faraway place of imagination, all this while she was teaching.
+She learned about the many types of birds and that sometimes some kids had more than one to deal with - a big bird with small little chicks and even birds that could change color.
+She noticed that some kids had uncontrollable, black wild crows.
+Others had impulsive peacocks, fanning their tail feathers separating them from other ordinary farm chickens.
+Pecking at anything that caught their eye, gleefully seeking out and devouring all manner of destruction from insects and crumbs.
+She also started to notice the girl in her class, flying off with her flock of birds to a faraway place of imagination, all while she was teaching.

-Time passed and the boy and the bird started to understand one another in a special manner.
-The boy grew up and discovered later in his life, that if you can train your wild bird it gives you an advance, a special way.
-He also learned if you focus on its uniqueness it becomes a powerful skill.
+Time passed and the boy and the bird started to understand one another in a special way.
+The boy grew up and discovered later in his life, that if you can train your wild bird it gives you an advantage - a special way.
+He also learned that if you focus on its uniqueness it becomes a powerful skill.

-One day the teacher invited him to come and tell the other warriors in training, still in school, how he become one of the warriors of an impossible story.
-He told them about his conversations with the sky and the wild bird on his islands of Brokenland.
-How he recreated it into islands of many possibilities.
+One day the teacher invited him to come and tell the other warriors in training, still in school, how he became one of the warriors of an impossible story.
+He told them about his conversations with the sky and the wild bird on his islands of the impossible land of Neverwas -how he transformed then into islands of many possibilities.

 He wrote down some strategies he learned when he got older.